Homeless mothers with Oakland's 'Moms 4 Housing' have been forcibly evicted from a vacant home they were occupying

-(CNN)A group of homeless mothers and their children in California were forcibly evicted on Tuesday from a vacant home they were illegally living in for months, officials said.
+(CNN)A group of homeless mothers and their children in California were forcibly evicted Tuesday from a vacant home they'd been illegally living in for months, officials said.

-Alameda County Sheriff's deputies used a court order to remove the mothers who belonged to the Oakland group "Moms 4 Housing" around 5 a.m. on Tuesday.
+Alameda County Sheriff's deputies used a court order to remove the mothers, who belonged to the Oakland group "Moms 4 Housing" around 5 a.m. on Tuesday.
+Two mothers were arrested.

 No children were in the house during the forced eviction, Dominique Walker, a group member and spokeswoman, told CNN.

+Their high-profile, socially motivated squatting effort had gained public traction as homeless in California surged 16.4% in 2019 compared with the prior year, according to the US Department of Housing and Urban Development.

+The rise in unsheltered and chronically homeless people across the West Coast fueled a 2.7% bump nationwide and "offset" decreases in the condition in 29 states and Washington DC, the agency said.

-Deputies also arrested three people, including two mothers, inside the home, Alameda County Sheriff Public Information Officer Ray Kelly said in a press conference Tuesday morning.
+Alameda County deputies responding Tuesday to the "Moms 4 Housing" residence arrested three people, including the two mothers, inside the home, Alameda County Sheriff Public Information Officer Ray Kelly said in a news conference Tuesday morning.

 Oakland residents 38-year old Misty Cross, 36-year old Tolani King and 25-year old Jesse Turner will face misdemeanor charges of resisting and obstructing the eviction process, according to Kelly.
 A fourth person who arrived after the eviction began was also arrested.